Prohibited Weapons, Devices, and Ammunition Attorneys Passaic County, NJ

-There are certain weapons, devices, and types of ammunition which are illegal in the state of New Jersey under normal circumstances.
-Possession of prohibited weapons and devices can lead to third or fourth degree criminal charges or disorderly persons charges which can result in serious penalties including prison time.
-Many of the weapons, devices and ammunition are destructive or deadly in such a fashion that would lead to a public safety concern.
+There are certain weapons, devices, and types of ammunition that are illegal in the state of New Jersey under normal circumstances.
+Possession of prohibited weapons and devices can lead to third or fourth-degree criminal charges or disorderly persons charges which can result in serious penalties including prison time.
+Many of the weapons, devices, and ammunition are destructive or deadly in such a fashion that would lead to a public safety concern.

 At The Law Office of Del Sardo & Montanari, we strive to protect our clients’ legal rights when facing all manner of weapons charges including unlawful possession of a weapon, unlawful possession of a firearm, certain persons offenses, and possession of prohibited weapons, devices and ammunition.
 We believe in treating all clients with the empathy and respect they deserve when facing serious criminal charges in New Jersey towns like Paterson, Wayne, Clifton, Woodland Park, Little Falls, West Milford, and the greater Passaic County area.
 Lean on our experience and knowledge of New Jersey gun laws to seek reduced or dismissed charges in you or your loved one’s prohibited weapons, devices, and ammunition case.